Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

   } while( true );
 }
 ```
-As you can see, it looks like a crypto method and it seems like too long too go through all or reverse the code immediately.
+As you can see, it looks like a crypto method and it seems like too long to go through all or reverse the code immediately.

 But the description tells us it is not about crypto.. ?!